cobaye49/wallpaper-scheduler/README.md

-# Wallpaper Scheduler for GNOME
+# Wallpaper Scheduler

-Wallpaper Scheduler is a simple automation tool for GNOME desktop environments that changes your wallpaper automatically based on the time of day.
+Wallpaper Scheduler is a simple automation tool that changes your wallpaper automatically based on the time of day.

 ## How it works: